 Customers love SMS marketing.

-Research from DotDigital shows SMS marketing boasts a 98% open rate; 90% of these messages are read in three minutes.
+Research from SMS Comparison shows SMS marketing boasts a 98% open rate; 95% of SMS messages are read and responded to within 3 minutes.
 Even more interesting is the fact that 50% of US Consumers receiving branded SMS messages go on to make direct purchases.

 It’s the only channel that achieves these response rates routinely.

 Today, we’re going to take a closer look at SMS marketing.
 We’ll cover the dos and don’ts.
 I’ll also show you how to use this marketing channel profitably, avoiding any unpleasant compliance issues.

 SMS marketing is marketing through your cellphones’ short message service, hence the name SMS marketing.
 SMS marketing is a marketing channel that’s governed by five Federal and industry sources.

 - Federal Communication Commission (FCC): An independent agency of the United States government that regulates communications by radio, television, wire, satellite, and cable across the United States.